 - those that primarily produce D-lactic acid/D-lactate.

 L-Lactate, which is usually predominant in the body, is easily metabolized.
-For most people D-Lactate is not a problem, either, but in large amounts it can be difficult for those with impaired digestion to break down.
-This is especially true for those who have difficulty digesting carbohydrates.
+For most people D-Lactate is not a problem, either, but in large amounts it may be difficult for those with impaired digestion to break down.
+This may be especially true for those who have difficulty digesting carbohydrates.

 Certain probiotics – especially L. acidophilus – are sometimes taken in huge quantities because they’re considered “safe in any amount.”
-The problem with this is that L. acidophilus mainly produces D-lactic acid, and for those who cannot easily break it can create unintended consequences.
+However, L. acidophilus mainly produces D-lactic acid, and for those who cannot easily break this could create unintended consequences.

 D-lactic acidosis (or a sub-clinical form of the same) occurs when the body is unable to rid itself of D-lactic acid.
-Diet – especially a diet rich in carbs if an individual cannot digest them well – is the main factor behind acidosis.
-As we’ll discuss later on, though, there are studies which indicate probiotic use can also induce this condition.
+Diet – especially a diet rich in carbs if an individual cannot digest them well – is considered by some to be the main factor behind acidosis.
+As we’ll discuss later on, though, there are studies which indicate probiotic use may also be a factor.

 Low ATP can affect cognitive function, create feelings of fatigue and impair coordination among other things.
-More generally, symptoms of D-Lactic acidosis include fatigue, confusion, impaired central nervous system function, impaired coordination, depression, nausea, vomiting, anxiety, anemia, headaches and in extreme cases encephalopathy. (source 1, source 2)
+More generally, symptoms of D-Lactic acidosis include fatigue, confusion, impaired central nervous system function, impaired coordination and in extreme cases encephalopathy. (source)

 Hmmm . . . fatigue and brain fog?
 Does this sound familiar to you?